SOBANEJAZ/CrewAI-Projects-Collection/README.md

-# CrewAI-Projects-Collection
+# CrewAI Projects Collection

- A collection of CrewAI applications leveraging Groq LLMs(Llama 3.2) with streamlit UI.
+ A collection of CrewAI applications leveraging Groq LLMs(Llama 3.2) with streamlit UI